stojanovic/vreme/README.md

 ## Usage

+Install module via:

+`npm install vreme`

+or

+`bower install vreme`.

-Import Vreme and make a new instance, than you should simply provide date and human readable format.
+Then import Vreme and make a new instance, than you should simply provide date and human readable format.

 If works with node.js and in the browser.
 It supports CommonJS, AMD and using as